Difference Between Seizure and Passing Out

 People who have seizures may experience more frequent seizures at this time of day, resulting in an increased risk of injury.
 Moreover, sometimes people with seizures tend to lose consciousness for short periods.

 Passing out can lead to injury and death if you remain immobile for too long.
-However, full consciousness is usually regained within a few seconds to minutes.
+However, full consciousness is regained within a few seconds to minutes.

 If someone you know experiences symptoms that may be associated with passing out, seek medical evaluation immediately because it can be death-dealing.